prishaa17/TSA-Kalshi-Prisha-Jain/report.md

 ---

-## Relevance to Kalshi Markets
+## Practical Extensions

-Although trained as a regression model, this framework directly supports event-based prediction markets.
-Forecasts can be converted into probabilistic outcomes for contracts such as:
+Although this work focuses on a baseline regression model, the framework can be extended in several straightforward directions:

-- Volume exceeding a fixed threshold
+- Incorporating holiday indicators to reduce extreme residuals.
-- Week-over-week volume increases
+- Adding additional lag features (lag_14, lag_21) to capture multi-week structure.
-- Average weekly volume comparisons
+- Implementing rolling-origin cross-validation for more robust generalization estimates.

-Uncertainty can be estimated via bootstrap resampling or quantile regression forests, enabling probability calibration aligned with market pricing rather than point estimation alone.
+- Estimating prediction intervals via bootstrapping or quantile regression forests.

-Directional accuracy improvements over seasonal naive further indicate potential tradable signal even when magnitude errors are non-zero.
+These extensions would enhance robustness while maintaining the simplicity of the baseline architecture.

 ---